C++ Core Guidelines: Accessing Objects in a Hierarchy

 C.153: Prefer virtual function to casting

-You can use dynamic_cast to simulate virtual behaviour also often called late binding.
+You can use dynamic_cast to simulate virtual behavior also often called late binding.
 But that is ugly and error-prone.
 You may get a null pointer or a std::bad_cast exception (see C.147).
-If you want to know more about virtual functions read the rule C67 in the post C++ Core Guidelines: Rules for Copy and Move.
+If you want to know more about virtual functions, read rule C67 in the post C++ Core Guidelines: Rules for Copy and Move.

 What's next?

-In C++ we can overload functions, function templates, and even operators.
-In particular, operator overloading is often very controversial discussed.
+In C++, we can overload functions, function templates, and even operators.
+In particular, operator overloading is often very controversial and discussed.
 For example, MISRA C++, a guideline for a safe subset of C++, forbids the overloading of operators.
 To be honest.
-I don't see why?
-The C++ Core Guidelines has ten rules to overloading that will be the topic of my next post.
+I don’t see why?
+The C++ Core Guidelines have ten rules for overloading that will be the topic of my next post.

 Seminars